stephengpope/no-code-architects-toolkit/docs/video/concatenate.md

-# `/v1/video/concatenate` API Documentation
+# Video Concatenation Endpoint

-## Overview
+## 1. Overview

-This endpoint allows users to combine multiple video files into a single video file.
-The endpoint accepts a list of video URLs, an optional webhook URL for receiving notifications, and an optional ID for the request.
-The combined video file is then uploaded to cloud storage, and the cloud URL of the combined video is returned in the response.
+The `/v1/video/concatenate` endpoint is part of the Flask API application and is responsible for combining multiple video files into a single video file.
+This endpoint fits into the overall API structure as a part of the `v1` blueprint, which is dedicated to handling version 1 of the API.

-## Endpoint
+## 2. Endpoint

 **URL Path:** `/v1/video/concatenate`
 **HTTP Method:** `POST`

-## Request
+## 3. Request

 ### Headers

-- `Authorization` (Required): Bearer token for authentication.
+- `x-api-key` (required): The API key for authentication.

 ### Body Parameters

-- `video_urls` (Required, Array of Objects): A list of video URLs to be combined.
+The request body must be a JSON object with the following properties:

-  - `video_url` (Required, String): The URL of the video file.
+- `video_urls` (required, array of objects): An array of video URLs to be combined.
+Each object in the array must have a `video_url` property (string, URI format) containing the URL of the video file.
-- `webhook_url` (Optional, String): The URL to which a notification will be sent after the video combination process is completed.
+- `webhook_url` (optional, string, URI format): The URL to which the webhook notification will be sent upon completion of the video combination process.
-- `id` (Optional, String): An identifier for the request.
+- `id` (optional, string): An identifier for the request.

-### Example Request
+#### Example Request

 ```json
 {